PhilippeDoucette/Flying-Robot/README.md

 There are three physical methods for connecting Arduino:
 1. Any Arduino USB to the RTF Drone USB
-2. Any Arduino serial port to Telemetry port using a Bi-DirectionalLogic Level Converter
+2. Any Arduino serial port to Telemetry port using a Bi-Directional Logic Level Converter
 3. Arduino Due board to Telemetry port

 The Intel® RTF Drone can run Ubuntu.
 The Ardino IDE can be downloaded and installed directly on the drone.
 A mouse, keyboard, and an Arduino Uno or Megga can be plugged into the drone's USB port via a multi-port hub.
 The drone can be used as a development workstation and Arduino scripts can be uploaded and run.
 All the Arduno sample scripts will run, including those that move a servo.